Wealth Strategies & Services

 When should I have my business valued?
 Key events in which business valuations are appropriate include: at death, upon gifting (charitable and non-charitable), structuring buy/sell agreements, prior to selling your business and succession planning.
 The valuation methods applied can be different for each of these events.
 Our team has the experience and knowledge to properly utilize these methods.

 Why should I have my business valued?
-Valuation is a business planning tool that helps a business owner understand how to make the business more profitable.
+Business valuations are a business planning tool that helps a business owner understand how to make the business more profitable.
 This is accomplished by comparing your business to other similar businesses and identifying your strong and weak points.
 Balance sheets, profit and loss statements, and cash flow statements are not always enough.
 The business valuation provides information not available through other sources.

 Can I retire?
 Am I ready to retire?
 Not only are finances a key consideration, but so are psychological aspects.
 The lifestyle you desire is an integral part of this process.
 GSS will review with you your current holdings, cash flow and projected growth of your portfolio to determine if your current plan is attainable or if adjustments are necessary.